CassFairiesClub/ASCII-MEMORY/README.md

 - **Address:** the wallet's **first unhardened address** (derivation index 0), read from Sage with `wallet.getDerivations({hardened: false, offset: 0, limit: 1})`.
 Outside Sage there is no wallet to ask, so `myfeed.html?address=xch1…` points the page at any address.
 - **No minimum:** every coin at that address is checked, whatever the amount.
 - **Separate index:** stored per address, so several wallets keep separate indexes, with its own Show last and Sort settings.
-- **Names (XCHandles and Namesdao):** the Generate tab's receive address also accepts a name such as `@cassfairiesclub` (or `@name.xch`), mainnet only.
-Both [XCHandles](https://xchandles.com) (`api.xchandles.com`) and [Namesdao](https://www.namesdao.org) (`api.namesdao.org`) are asked at once, and the address is shown under the field, used for the transaction and shown again in the review before you sign.
+- **Names (XCHandles and Namesdao):** the Generate tab's receive address also accepts a name, mainnet only.
+The two services are separate namespaces and the spelling picks one: **`@name`** is an [XCHandle](https://xchandles.com) (`api.xchandles.com`), **`name.xch`** a [Namesdao](https://www.namesdao.org) name (`api.namesdao.org`).
+The address is shown under the field, used for the transaction, and shown again in the review before you sign.
-  - **Both agree:** the note says so, for example `@cassfairiesclub → xch1mxuz… (XCHandles and Namesdao agree)`.
+  - The other namespace is looked up as well, only as a check.
+It is never used unless you ask for it.
-  - **Only one knows the name:** its address is used and the note names the service and why the other failed.
+  - **Same name, different address in the other namespace:** the note turns amber, says which namespace is being used and what the other one points at, with a button to switch to it.
+This catches writing `@name` when `name.xch` was meant, or the other way round.
-  - **They disagree:** the same name can be registered in both services by different owners.
-Nothing is filled in.
-The app shows both addresses with a warning and a button each; sending stays blocked until you pick one, and the note then says which service you chose.
+  - **Both namespaces agree:** the note says so, for example `@cassfairiesclub → xch1mxuz… (XCHandles; cassfairiesclub.xch points at the same address)`.
-  - **Neither knows it:** the note gives both services' answers and sending stays blocked.
+  - **Not registered in the namespace you wrote:** nothing is filled in and sending stays blocked; if the other namespace has the name, the note offers it with a button.
 - **Sending to it:** the Generate tab has two presets, **The Wall preset** (shared address, sets the amount to 1 XCH) and **My Memos preset** (your first unhardened address, sets the amount to 1 mojo).
 You can still change the amount or address after using one.
 The second replaces the old *Use my Sage address* button, which filled Sage's rotating receive address and so did not show up in My Memos.

 ## The Sage App